ARE YOU A CALF OR A CALF-NOT?

 What am I talking about?

 It’s when you get a high level of tension generated in a single contraction over a quick period of time.
-Almost every professional athlete incorporates this into their sport naturally, which leaves them with tremendous calf development without having to spend much time at all on direct calf training.
+Almost every professional athlete incorporates this into their sport naturally, which leaves them with tremendous calf development without having to spend much time at all on specific calf workouts.

 #1 BEST WAY TO DEVELOP YOUR CALVES AT HOME

-Here I’m going to show you a home calf exercise for bigger calves that can be done without any equipment at all.
+Here I’m going to show you an excellent calf exercise that you can incorporate into your lower body workouts that trains your calves without any equipment at all.

-First, position yourself as I am in this photo, on a mat or on the floor with your feet anchored under a bench or under a piece of furniture.
+Starting position is kneeling on a mat or on the floor with your feet hipwidth apart, ankles flexed backward and balls of your feet anchored under a bench or under a piece of furniture, tops of the feet flat on the floor.

-With your feet secured under the bench or couch, flex your feet in order to keep your body upright.
+In this starting position with your feet secured under the bench or couch, lift your heel and flex your feet in order to keep your body upright.
 You will feel the calf contraction as soon as you set up if you do this properly.

 Begin with your butt sitting on your heels.
-Then, when you are ready to light a fire in your calves, launch your body out and forward as I show you in the exercise.
+Then, when you are ready to light a fire in your calves, slowly launch your body out, leaning forward with core engaged, as I show you in the exercise.
+Use only as much range of motion as you need to feel the calf muscles kick in.
+A limited range of motion is fine if that’s what it takes to set those calves on fire.

 The only thing holding me up from falling flat on my face is an incredibly strong contraction of the calves.

-If you do this, I guarantee you’ll feel a stronger contraction on this exercise than any other calf exercise you’ve ever done.
+If you do this, I guarantee you’ll feel a stronger contraction than with any other calf exercise you’ve ever done.
+This move trains the calves like none other!

 This is not a new challenge.